bitscheme/mgdb-migrator/README.md

   // mongodb connection properties object
   db: {
     // mongodb connection url
-    connectionUrl: "your connection string",
+    connectionUrl: 'your connection string',
     // optional database name, in case using it in connection string is not an option
-    name: "your database name",
+    name: 'your database name',
     // optional mongodb Client options
     options: {
       useNewUrlParser: true,
-      useUnifiedTopology: true,
+      useUnifiedTopology: true
-    },
+    }
   }
-}); // Returns a promise
+}) // Returns a promise
 ```

 Or ...